Shopify/quilt/gems/quilt_rails/README.md

   tags[:navigation_target] = navigation.target

   # add a tag to allow filtering out navigations that are too long
+  # this is useful when you are unable to rule out missing performance marks on some pages
   tags[:too_long_dont_read] = navigation.duration > 30.seconds.in_milliseconds
 end
 ```